Tennis-Serena comes through Halep test to reach semi-finals | Sports-Games

 "I knew it had to be going up against the number two in the world.
 I had to be better and I was, so I'm excited."
 If any match at this year's tournament deserved a crowd, it was this.
 There were nine breaks of serve as two great competitors punched and counter-punched over lengthy rallies.

 Williams was always in front in the first set but needed to dig deep to wrestle back the momentum after Halep took a 3-1 lead in the second.
-Eventually, however, Williams broke for 4-3 after a 13-shot rally where she showed incredible athleticism to get to a couple of shots that would have defied most players.
+The match turned decisively when Williams broke for 4-3 after a 13-shot rally where she showed incredible athleticism to get to a couple of shots that would have defied most players.

+Seven minutes later, she wrapped up the contest with a huge forehand, her 24th winner.
+"My feeling after this match is that I was not that far (away) but she was stronger in the important moments," said Halep.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)